-For students from years 4 – 12 who compete for the School in Swimming, Cross-Country and Athletics.
+For students from Years 4 – 12 who represent the School in Swimming, Cross-Country and Athletics.
 Reserves who do not compete, do not qualify.

 Pierre De Coubertin Award

-This award is made by the Australian Olympic council to promote the Olympic ideals throughout the community.
+The Pierre De Coubertin Award is awarded by the Australian Olympic Council to promote the Olympic ideals throughout the community.
 The recipient is selected from Year 12 Physical Education students who have best met the representation and participation criteria, and displayed attributes most consistent with the Olympic movement.

 State and National Representative Medallions

 Students who gain selection in a state or National team in their chosen sport will receive the appropriate medallion.
 This applies to both School and Club level sports.

 Most Valuable Player (MVP)